centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              side (text takes a little more space).
 The coordinates you specify here are used as the center of the host cube. timezone                     Timezone in which the host resides.
 This will affect its check and notification periods.
 The timezone must be formatted using the POSIX TZ variable format.
-That is for most users this will look like *:America/New_York* (notice the colon).
+That is for most users this will look like *:America/New_York* (notice the colon). acknowledgement_timeout      Number of seconds that will elapse before an acknowledgement on this host is removed.
 ============================ =========================================================================================================================

 .. _obj_def_hostgroup: